 “Will you just fuck him so we can get some sleep?”

 The orchestra’s seasonal farewell party had gone long into the night, and Andrew bailed early since Samil was a no-show.
-During his shift, one of the servers, an older Chinese woman with a dark complexion and a motherly disposition, had given him the number of a restaurant manager seeking someone to wait tables during lunch.
+During his shift, one of the servers, an older Chinese woman with a dark complexion and a motherly disposition, gave him the number of a restaurant manager seeking someone to wait tables during lunch.

-Andrew’s interview at the renowned Russian Tea Room had turned into an orientation once he gave the hiring manager his address.
-A place in Manhattan equaled ultimate availability.
+Andrew’s interview at the renowned Russian Tea Room turned into an orientation when he gave the hiring manager his address; living in Manhattan equaled ultimate availability.
 Tuesday through Sunday, he clocked in at the Italianate brownstone on 57th.

 Clad in a double-breasted black coat with gold buttons, he became part of its allure, like the velvety wall covers, gold ceilings, and ornate sconces.
 He spent his days gliding through bronze samovars, serving hot tea and fresh pastries to well-tippers who talked more than they ate.

-“We don’t got cable no more.”
-The savory-scented Tadeusz appeared in a white undershirt and expensive dress pants.
-His designer-label socks peeked out while he slipped on his fancy shoes.
+Obsession-scented Tadeusz stood there in a white undershirt and expensive dress pants.
+His designer-label socks peeked out when he sat and slipped on his fancy shoes.
+Cigarette dangling from his lips, he stared down at him.

 “What you doing here, Andrej?”